How do I book an appointment? What is your availability

 I will show you the design on the day of the appointment, as my busy workload does not always allow me to have drawings prepared in advance.

-My portfolio speaks to the quality and consistency of my work — if you like what you’ve seen, you can trust your design will meet the same standards.
+My portfolio speaks to the quality and consistency of my work.
+If you like what you’ve seen, you can trust your design will meet the same standards.
 Most clients find that the design is spot-on when they see it, and changes, if any, are typically minor and easily made on the day.
-This keeps the process efficient and allows for clearer, face-to-face communication when discussing the final design, while also helping to prevent unfortunate instances of third-party interference or design theft.
+This keeps the process efficient and allows for clearer, face-to-face communication when discussing the final design.

 Can I bring a friend with me to my appointment?

-To ensure your appointment proceeds smoothly and allows me to concentrate fully on your tattoo, I kindly ask that you do not bring additional individuals into the tattoo workspace.
-The area is limited, and extra people can create distractions for both of us and potentially interfere with other artists and clients.
+To ensure your appointment runs smoothly and so I can focus fully on your tattoo, please don’t bring additional people into the tattoo workspace.
+Space is limited, and extra people can be distracting and disruptive for both myself and other artists and clients.

-If you require a support person for medical reasons or other necessities, please inform me in advance so we can make the appropriate arrangements.
+If you require a support person for medical or accessibility reasons, please let me know ahead of time so appropriate arrangements can be made.
 Thank you for your understanding.

 What if I get sick/ injured before my appointment?